Italianate architecture

 The Italianate style was a distinct 19th-century phase in the history of Classical architecture.
-Like Palladianism and Neoclassicism, the Italianate style drew its inspiration from the models and architectural vocabulary of 16th-century Italian Renaissance architecture, synthesising these with picturesque aesthetics.
-The style of architecture that was thus created, though also characterised as "Neo-Renaissance", was essentially of its own time.
+Like Palladianism and Neoclassicism, the Italianate style combined its inspiration from the models and architectural vocabulary of 16th-century Italian Renaissance architecture with picturesque aesthetics.
+The resulting style of architecture was essentially of its own time.
 "The backward look transforms its object," Siegfried Giedion wrote of historicist architectural styles; "every spectator at every period—at every moment, indeed—inevitably transforms the past according to his own nature."